-As a requirement of the fundamental program, every parent/guardian must attend either a Parent Teacher Student Association (PTSA) meeting, School Advisory Council (SAC)/ Parent meeting, booster meeting, or other general membership opportunities monthly, attending a total of six of eight general membership meetings over the school year (August- April).
+As a requirement of the fundamental program, every parent/guardian must attend either a Parent Teacher Student Association (PTSA) meeting, School Advisory Council (SAC)/ Parent meeting, Booster meeting, monthly, attending a total of six of eight general meetings over the school year (September - May).
 Meetings last approximately one hour (not to exceed 90 minutes) and parents/guardians are expected to be present for the entire meeting.
 Arriving late, leaving early, or failure of a parent/guardian to sign in, will be considered a meeting absence.
 If a parent does not attend a meeting opportunity in a given month, they may not make up the missed credit by attending two opportunities in the next month.
 Information regarding.
-General membership meeting opportunities, such as the time and the location will be communicated.
+Meeting opportunities, such as the time and the location can be found on our school website and announced weekly on our Sunday Call Outs.
 Please note that meeting days and times may be subject to change; ample notice will be given if a meeting date is rescheduled.
 For a full listing of general membership meeting opportunities, please see our school website under Resources - Parents.